Access Privileges

 Server-Wide Settings

 These options may be set in a configuration file or on the command line.
-They override any per-user settings.
+They apply to all users unless overriden by an AuthFile record.

 NoOverwrite (-O)

-Prevents incoming files from overwriting existing files.
+Prevents incoming individual files from overwriting existing files.
 Clients must delete an existing file prior to uploading one with the same name.
+Does not apply to the contents of Streaming Folders.

 ReadOnly (-r)